nadehi18/AudioToVideo/README.md

-# record
+# AudioToVideo
-Record is a small program made in Python to record from the command line.
+AudioToVideo is a small program made in Python to be a GUI wrapper for FFMPEG to make a video from a audio file and single image.
-It also optionally opens a GUI window that allows the user to save the file and exit.

-    usage: record.py [-h] [-n] [-u] [-d DIRECTORY] [-m MINUTES] [-s SECONDS] FILENAME

-    positional arguments:
-      FILENAME              The name of the file

-    optional arguments:
-      -h, --help            show this help message and exit -n, --nogui           Runs the program without opening the GUI -u, --usedate         Adds the date to the filename -d DIRECTORY, --directory DIRECTORY
-                            Directory to save the file in
-      -m MINUTES, --minutes MINUTES
-                            Length of time to record in minutes -s SECONDS, --seconds SECONDS
-                            Length of time to record in seconds
+Theoretically any format supported by FFMPEG should be supported by so far the only ones tested are MP3 and WAV for audio and PNG and JPG for images.

 #Dependencies:

-**pyaudio**
+**ffmpy**

+**ffmpeg**

 **tkinter**

 #To Do:

-- [x] Reconfigure argument handling
-- [x] Document code
-- [ ] Add more arguments and options
+- [ ] Document code